artgrtmnk/Java-Selenide-RestAssured-BDD/README.md

 2. Install default plugins in Jenkins.
 3. As well there is a list of plugins that you need to install additionally via Jenkins > Manage Jenkins > Manage Plugins: Allure Jenkins Plugin, Git Plugin, GitHub Branch Source Plugin, GitHub plugin, HTML Publisher plugin, Maven Integration plugin, Pipeline Maven Integration Plugin, Pipeline, Pipeline: GitHub Groovy Libraries.
 4. Create a new Job with `Pypeline` type.
+5. Job configuration:
-5.1 Enable `GitHub Project` checkbox and paste my project's git url 5.2 Enable `This project is parameterised` checkbox and add a String parameter named `token`, it is important!
+- Enable `GitHub Project` checkbox and paste my project's git url
+- Enable `This project is parameterised` checkbox and add a String parameter named `token`, it is important!
-5.3 Scroll down to the Pipeline section and choose `Pipeline script from SCM`, then choose Git as an option.
+- Scroll down to the Pipeline section and choose `Pipeline script from SCM`, then choose Git as an option.
-5.4 Paste my project's url to the repo's url field: `https://github.com/artgrtmnk/Java-Selenide-RestAssured-BDD/` and specify the branch name a bit lower as: `*/main`.
+- Paste my project's url to the repo's url field: `https://github.com/artgrtmnk/Java-Selenide-RestAssured-BDD/` and specify the branch name a bit lower as: `*/main`.
-5.5 Apply and Save the pipeline.
+- Apply and Save the pipeline.
 6. Click on `Build with Parameters` in the left nav menu.
 7. Paste your GoRest token into the token var field.
 8. Click build